-Name, Address and Year of Birth(1) Positions Held with the Company and Principal Occupation(s) During the Past 5 Years and Other Background Information Term of Office and Length of Time Served Number of Portfolios in Fund Complex Overseen by Director or Nominee Other Directorships Held by Director or Nominee for Director During the Past 5 Years William E. Mayer 1940 Mr. Mayer is a director of the Company.
-Mr. Mayer is currently the owner of the United Football League's Hartford franchise (formally, the New York Sentinels).
-Since 1999, he has been a partner of Park Avenue, which he co-founded.
+Name, Address and Year of Birth(1) William E. Mayer 1940

+Positions Held with the Company and Principal Occupation(s) During the Past 5 Years and Other Background Information

+Mr. Mayer is a director of the Company.
+Mr. Mayer is currently the owner of the United Football League franchise, Hartford Colonials (formally, the New York Sentinels).
+Since 1999, he has been a partner of Park Avenue Equity Partners L.P. ("Park Avenue"), which he cofounded.

 Additionally, from the fall of 1992 until December 1996, Mr. Mayer was a professor and Dean of the College of Business and Management at the University of Maryland.
 From 1991 to 1992, Mr. Mayer served as a professor and Dean of the Simon Graduate School of Business at the University of Rochester.
 Mr. Mayer worked for The First Boston Corporation from 1967 to 1990.
 During his career at The First Boston Corporation, Mr. Mayer held numerous management positions including President and Chief Executive Officer.
 Mr. Mayer was a First Lieutenant in the U.S. Air Force.
 He holds a B.S. degree and an M.B.A. degree from the University of Maryland.
-Director since 2005; Term expires 2012.
-None(2) Mr. Mayer is currently a board member of Lee Enterprises (a newspaper company owning or having stakes in over 50 daily newspapers) and is a trustee of the Columbia Funds Family of Mutual Funds.
-From 2003 to 2007, Mr. Mayer was a director of The Reader's Digest Association, Inc. and from 2001 to 2005 he was a director of First Health Group Corp.
-Mr. Mayer is a former Chairman of the Aspen Institute and Chairman of the Board of Trustees of The University of Maryland.